helshabini/VerifiableCredentialsSDK/README.md

 - Supports issuance for multiple credentials from separate authorities/tenants from within the same app
 - Supports verification for multiple credentials from separate authorities/tenants from within the same app (coming soon)
 - Built-in CLR objects for all Verifiable Credentials data structures
-- Uses a distributed add to handle multiple instances of the app (implemented but needs further testing)
+- Uses a distributed cache to handle multiple instances of the app (implemented but needs further testing)
 - Easily hookup the SDK using two lines of code using AspNetCore Dependency Injection.

 ## Usage